 Nestled among green hills and vineyards, Stuttgart is the city of cars, a German Detroit where futuristic skyscrapers sit alongside historical masterpieces like the Old Castle, New Castle and the Liberty-style Market Hall.
 Whether you're a car enthusiast or otherwise, the Mercedes Benz Museum and the Porsche Museum are not to be missed.
 In late September there is Cannstatter Volkfest, the city's famous beer festival.

 WHEN TO GO TO GERMANY

-The best time to book a flight to Germany is unquestionably from May to September, when the climate is milder and visiting squares and monuments is more enjoyable.
-For beer lovers, on the other hand, the best festivals are in autumn, beginning with the Cannstatter Volkfest in Stuttgart at the end of September and continuing with the Oktoberfest in Munich.
+The best time to book a flight from the United States to Germany is unquestionably from May to September, when the climate is milder and visiting squares and monuments is more enjoyable.
+For beer lovers, on the other hand, the best festivals are in the fall, beginning with the Cannstatter Volkfest in Stuttgart at the end of September and continuing with the Oktoberfest in Munich.
 In winter, the main attraction is the delightful Christmas markets, especially the Frankfurt market.

 So what are you waiting for?
-Pick a city and book your Alitalia flight to Germany!
+Choose a city in Germany and book your Alitalia flight from the United States now!